Causes:

 - Contact sports

-- repetitive postural strain
+- Repetitive postural strain

 Degenerative discs are easily seen on X-ray.
 Ultimately there is a decrease in disc height which in turn can cause local pain in the neck and radiating symptoms down into the arm.